 After the bombing, buildings in Hiroshima were dismantled as part of the rebuilding process.
 The Atomic Bomb Dome, known before the bombing of Hiroshima as the Hiroshima Prefectural Industrial Promotion hall, was intact enough that it was one of the more difficult buildings to dismantle, so it was saved to the end.
 As photos and videos of the Hiroshima destruction were aired, the Atomic Bomb Dome became a symbol of the bombing of Hiroshima and it was left in place.

 Now the Atomic Bomb Dome sits behind a fence and is surrounded by green grass and trees.
-Highrises tower in the distance, people are going about their normal lives, and other than seeing this building, I never would have imagined the level of destruction that existed here seventy years ago.
+Highrises tower in the distance, people are going about their normal lives, and other than seeing this building, I never would have imagined the level of destruction that existed here seventy-five years ago.

 From the Atomic Bomb Dome we walked five minutes to the east, into town, looking for the hypocenter of the bombing, also known as Ground Zero.
 This is a place that many visitors skip, probably because it is so hard to find.
 We wandered around the block and eventually stumbled upon it, a small marble monument on the side of a narrow, city street.